Vasectomy Counseling Video

 At our Tampa/Lutz office (click for location and directions), we have 50 time slots available for vasectomy most weeks, so we can usually see any candidate within a month of his call.

-Because there is so much information here in vasweb.com, especially with the online counseling video, we do not require preliminary consultation visits and most men opt for only one visit.
+Because there is so much information here in vasweb.com, especially with the online counseling video, we do not require preliminary consultation visits and most men opt for only one visit, during which we complete the consultation and procedure.
 If you would like to visit the office and meet Dr. Stein or Galante personally before deciding to proceed, we would be delighted to see you twice.
 (In fact, Drs.
 Stein and Galante prefer to consult with childless men in their 20's either in person or by telephone at least one week before their vasectomies to thoroughly discuss the issues here.)
 If the consultation and vasectomy are on separate days, either can be done on any weekday.

-All scheduling is done by Heather, Sergio and Alison at 813-536-1430 between 9 AM & 4 PM M-F. They can also answer many technical and logistical questions.
+All scheduling is done by Heather and Sergio at 813-536-1430 between 9 AM & 4 PM M-F. They can also answer many technical and logistical questions.

 Outfield Locations: